-Water deliveries to ENP and NESRS are subject to the water quality limit for total phosphorus (TP) contained in Appendix A of the 1991 Settlement Agreement.
-Appendix A compliance is currently assessed by comparing the Long Term Limit (LTL) against the 12-month flow-weighted mean (FWM) TP concentration in parts-per-billion (ppb), calculated using the measured total annual flows from the S12A, S12B, S12C, S12D, and S333 (S333 flows expressed as S333 minus S334) structures that distribute flows from WCA 3A into Shark River Slough.
-The LTL equation from Appendix A has an inverse relationship with flow: as flow into Shark River Slough increases, the LTL gradually falls until reaching 7.6 ppb for flow volumes equal or greater than $1,061 \times 10^3$ ac-ft per year.
-Although the effect of the Increment 1 test is largely to redistribute existing flows, with respect to the Appendix A LTL, Increment 1 operations are expected to result in higher flow volumes through the S333 structure, lower flow volumes through the S-334 structure, and moderately lower flow volumes through the S12D structure.
+Water deliveries to ENP and NESRS are subject to the water quality limit for total phosphorus (TP) defined in Appendix A of the 1991 Settlement Agreement.
+Appendix A compliance is currently assessed by comparing the Long Term Limit (LTL) against the 12-month flow-weighted mean (FWM) TP concentration in parts-per-billion (ppb), calculated using the measured total annual flows from the S-12A, S-12B, S-12C, S-12D, and S-333 (S-333 flows expressed as S-333 minus S334) structures that distribute flows from WCA 3A into Shark River Slough.
+The LTL equation from Appendix A has an inverse relationship with flow: as flow into Shark River Slough increases, the LTL gradually falls until reaching 7.6 ppb for flow volumes equal or greater than 1,061x10 ac-ft per year.
+Although the effect of the Increment 1.1/1.2 test is largely to redistribute existing flows, with respect to the Appendix A LTL, Increment 1.1/1.2 operations are expected to result in higher flow volumes through the S-333 structure, lower flow volumes through the S-334 structure, and moderately lower flow volumes through the S-12D structure.
 In view of known patterns of TP concentrations across inflow structures, it is anticipated that these flow changes are likely to cause some increase in the FWM TP concentration and a decrease in the associated LTL due to increased flow volumes.
-Given that the FWM TP concentration has been at or just below the LTL for four of the past seven years, it is possible that Increment 1 test operations will increase the risk of exceeding the LTL limit.
-At present, TP concentrations measured at the S356 pump station are not included in the Appendix A calculation.
-However, in light of this, the Technical Oversight Committee (TOC) is evaluating whether this structure may be incorporated in future Appendix A calculations.
-The TOC will also continue to evaluate Appendix A compliance during Increment 1.
+Given that the FWM TP concentration has been at or just below the LTL for four of the past seven years prior to the initiation of Increment 1, it is possible that Increment 1.1/1.2 test operations will increase the risk of exceeding the LTL limit.

+At present, TP concentrations measured at the S-356 pump station are not included in the Appendix A calculation.
+However, in light of this, the Technical Oversight Committee (TOC) is evaluating how this structure will be incorporated in future Appendix A calculations.
+The TOC will also continue to evaluate Appendix A compliance during Increment 1.1/1.2.
 The SFWMD proposed and FDEP will require a water quality assessment methodology to assess Outstanding Florida Waters compliance as part of the FDEP test authorization requirements.
-The proposed methodology is expected to require that the S356 flow-weighted mean total phosphorus (FWM TP) concentration not exceed 11 ppb on an annual basis and the annual FWM TP concentration not exceed 9 ppb on a three year average basis.
-For S356, it is anticipated that the Increment 1 testing is likely to show that the FWM TP concentrations through the structure meet the proposed compliance evaluation as part of FDEP test authorization since this flow is largely expected to be composed of seepage water from NESRS and WCA3B.
+The proposed methodology is expected to require that the S-356 flow-weighted mean total phosphorus (FWM TP) concentration not exceed 11 ppb on an annual basis and the annual FWM TP concentration not exceed 9 ppb on a three year average basis.
+For S-356, it is anticipated that the Increment 1.1/1.2 testing is likely to show that the FWM TP concentrations through the structure meet the proposed compliance evaluation as part of FDEP test authorization since this flow is largely expected to be composed of seepage water from NESRS and WCA3B.
 The concentration of seepage water in this portion of the Everglades is generally expected to be less than 9 ppb.
-Hydrologic and water quality data collected under the Increment 1 test will be assessed to discern sources of water pumped by S356.
+Hydrologic and water quality data collected under the Increment 1 test will be assessed to discern sources of water pumped by S-356.
+Water quality results during the first year of testing (Oct 2015-Oct 2016) indicated a FWM of ~ 6ppb for the S-356 flows.